joereynolds/Mr-Figs/docs/MrFigs.md

 ###Code

 - Package it into an exe
-- Debug options such as '<' to go back a level, and '>' to go forward a level
 - Make the modules properly importable rather than having to copy and paste them into things
 - Bomberman's starting position should be on the text file
 - Fix undo functionality